Highest Flow Rate Combi Boiler

 Larger industrial and commercial instantaneous water heaters

-In order to consistently satisfy instantaneous large capacity commercial and industrial domestic hot water (DHW) demands, we developed the “SFKG” family of floor-standing, high-efficiency condensing gas water heaters.These are an industrial tankless hot water heater range with very large domestic hot water heating performance.
+In order to consistently satisfy instantaneous large capacity commercial and industrial domestic hot water (DHW) demands, we developed the “SFKG” family of floor-standing, high-efficiency condensing gas water heaters with a space saving design.These are an industrial tankless hot water heater range with very large domestic hot water heating performance.

 instantaneous gas water heaters; gas water heaters in cascade; lpg multipoint water heater; gas fired condensing water heaters; condensing water heater;